rcorrero/rcorrero.github.io/index.md

 - 2019: 1,805 mi (2,905 km)
 - 2018: 721 mi (1,160 km)

-My total caloric expenditure attributable to running in 2021 was about 262,000 kilocalories, equivalent to about 162 lbs (73 kg) of [jelly beans](https://fdc.nal.usda.gov/fdc-app.html#/food-details/2045688/nutrients).
-I try to average at least 6 miles (about 10 km) per day.
+My total caloric expenditure attributable to running in 2021 was about 262,000 kilocalories, equivalent to roughly 162 lbs (73 kg) of [jelly beans](https://fdc.nal.usda.gov/fdc-app.html#/food-details/2045688/nutrients).
+I try to average at least 6 miles (10 km) per day.

 - [A bar chart](files/mi_run_per_day.svg) displaying the number of miles run per day for a (not particularly impressive) random 30-day period.
 - [The same chart](files/km_run_per_day.svg) but measured in kilometers per day.
 - [The raw data](files/new_shoes_runs.csv)

-[Here](files/heart_rate_paper.pdf) are the results of a study I conducted analyzing the effect of behavioral factors on my average heart rate while running.
+[Here](files/heart_rate_paper.pdf) are the results of a study I conducted analyzing the effect of behavioral factors on average heart rate while running.
 This study used a resolution IV fractional factorial design to test four factors in eight trials.
 An interesting conclusion is that fasting before running significantly reduces average heart rate (although I was the only test subject and so the external validity of these results is not clear).

 ## Imagery